MykolaMorhunCR/web/README.md

   -----------------------

-# SPIOS 0408.
+# SPIWEB 0406.
 As User I can change voice of listening
  ### Steps:
  - Launch app
  - Choose an [Item]( # SPIWEB .
 AS User i can choose item i want to listen to )